metrico/kompactor/README.md

 ## Overview

-Kompactor is a tool designed to efficiently manage and compact parquet files with associated metadata.
-It specifically handles:
+Kompactor is designed to efficiently compact InfluxDB3 parquet files with associated metadata.
 - Reading snapshot metadata from JSON files
 - Compacting multiple parquet files into single files sorted by timestamp
 - Updating metadata to reflect the new compacted file structure